On $A_p$ weights and the Landau equation: Introduction

-For very soft potentials much less is known: this includes (i) local existence, (ii) global existence of a classical solution for initial data close to equilibrium in a certain Sobolev norm by Guo \cite{Guo02}, covering the spatially inhomogeneous case.
-Later also work Chen, Desvillettes and He \cite{CDH09} and recently by Carrapatoso, Tristani and Wu \cite{CTW15} for $\gamma \ge -2$ for a larger class of initial data close to equilibrium, (iii) existence of the so called H-solutions by Villani in \cite{V98}, and of weak solutions by Desvillettes \cite{Desvillettes14} for $\gamma=-d$.
+For very soft potentials much less is known: this includes (i) local existence, and (ii) global existence of a classical solution for initial data close to equilibrium by Guo \cite{Guo02} (covering the spatially inhomogeneous case).
+Chen, Desvillettes and He \cite{CDH09}, Carrapatoso, Tristani and Wu \cite{CTW15} for $\gamma \ge -2$ showed existence of the so called H-solutions by Villani in \cite{V98}, and of weak solutions by Desvillettes \cite{Desvillettes14} for $\gamma=-d$.
 In a related work, Carrapatoso, Desvillettes and He \cite{CDH15} showed that any weak solution to the Landau equation with $\gamma =-3$ converges to the equilibrium function for any initial data with finite mass, energy and higher $L^1$-moments.

 The question of $L^\infty$ estimates for very soft potentials $\gamma<-2$ (and notably, the Coulomb potential $\gamma=-d$) remains a difficult one.
 There has been partial but encouraging progress for an equation similar to \eqref{eqn:Landau homogeneous}, introduced by Krieger and Strain in \cite{KriStr2012}.
 In successive works, Krieger and Strain \cite{KriStr2012} and later Gressman, Krieger and Strain \cite{GreKriStr2012} consider for $d=3$ the equation